RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/clion.md

 #### Context-Aware Search

-Given a function or a variable, all its usage inside the code can also be searched by
+Given a function or a variable, all its usage inside the code can also be searched by simply:

-simply `right-click -> Find Usages`
+ `right-click -> Find Usages`

 ![Refactor 4](assets/refactor4.png)